sankarsubramaniankvs/birthday_reminder/README.md

 # birthday_reminder
-A python program to pop desktop notification for birthdays
+A python program to pop desktop notification for birthdays in windows 10.